 If there is a suspicion that academic integrity has been violated, students, staff and others can contact one of the UvA’s confidential advisers.
 They are easily accessible and act as the first point of contact for questions and concerns about academic integrity.

-Read more about the UvA confidentiality advisers for researcher integrity or the procedures for filing a complaint about possible research misconduct.
+To find out who the UvA confidentiality advisers for researcher integrity or the procedures for filing a complaint about possible research misconduct are, click here.